1031-Systems/1031_Delivery/README.md

 external hardware controller.
 In addition, a pipe may be used to directly signal the controller from the system while it runs Hauntimator.py.

+### joysticking.py

+joysticking.py is a GUI application for recording joystick actions into Hauntimator channels.
+It reads an animation file created by Hauntimator and provides an interface for mapping joystick axes and buttons to channels in the animation.
+Then it enables recording of the joystick actions into those channels, playback of the channels, and saving of the animation file for Hauntimator to read.

 ### Pico